-Nadilee Russell, Immediate Past Chair.
+Nadilee Russell, Past Chair.
 Nadilee joined the board in 2004 and became board chair in 2015.
 She is a senior vice president and managing director at East West Bank, and she brings 30 years of financial and strategic leadership experience to the board.
-Her two sons David and Cameron graduated from Gooden (class of 2007 and class of 2013).
+Her two sons, David and Cameron graduated from Gooden (class of 2007 and class of 2013).
 David graduated from St. Francis High School and went on to attend University of California, Davis.
-Cameron is currently attending St. Francis.
+Cameron is currently attending San Francisco State University.